aojah1/mcp/README.md

 #### Model Context Protocol (MCP) is an open standard that enables developers to build secure, two‑way connections between their data sources and AI-powered tools, acting like a “USB‑C port” for AI models to access external context

-Getting started with OCI Agents in 2 step :
+Getting started with Oracle AI Agents in 2 step :

 ![db_operator.png](mcp_client/images/db_operator.png)